 We expect the initial public offering price of our shares to be substantially higher than the book value per share of our outstanding common stock.
-Accordingly, investors purchasing shares of common stock in this offering will:
+Accordingly, investors purchasing shares of common stock in this offering will pay a price per share that substantially exceeds the value of our assets after subtracting liabilities.